-The Centers for Disease Control and Prevention (CDC) has issued a Level 2 Travel Health Notice for Belize due to COVID-19, indicating a moderate level of COVID-19 in the country.
+The Centers for Disease Control and Prevention (CDC) has issued a Level 3 Travel Health Notice for Belize due to COVID-19, indicating a high level of COVID-19 in the country.
 Your risk of contracting COVID-19 and developing severe symptoms may be lower if you are fully vaccinated with an FDA authorized vaccine.
 Before planning any international travel, please review the CDC's specific recommendations for vaccinated and unvaccinated travelers.
 Visit the Embassy's COVID-19 page for more information on COVID-19 in Belize.

 Violent crime – such as sexual assault, home invasions, armed robberies, and murder – are common even during daylight hours and in tourist areas.
 A significant portion of violent crime is gang related.
 Due to high crime, travelers are advised to exercise caution while traveling to the south side of Belize City.
 Local police lack the resources and training to respond effectively to serious criminal incidents.
 Most crimes remain unresolved and unprosecuted.

 Belize City - Reconsider Travel